-Fellows will receive a stipend in a general range of $90,000 to $130,000 depending on work experience, seniority, and percentage of time committed to the project, which will range from 12 to 18 months in duration.
+Fellows will receive a stipend in a general range of $90,000 to $130,000 depending on percentage of time committed to the project, which will range from 12 to 18 months in duration.

-All projects must relate to one or more of U.S. Program's four central goals: justice system reform (including drug policy), strengthening democratic practice, equality for racial minorities and immigrants, and economic advancement.
+All projects must relate to one or more of Open Society-U.S.’s four central goals: justice system reform (including drug policy), strengthening democratic practice, equality for racial minorities and immigrants, and economic advancement.
 Projects can focus on a particular issue or cut across these broad areas of interest.
 Please carefully review the complete guidelines for more details on the fellowship requirements.

 We strongly encourage applications from people who see themselves serving as change agents within government again in the future or are looking to apply their public service knowledge and experience to an advocacy career.
 People of all political parties, ideologies and levels of government (i.e., city, county, tribal, state, federal) are encouraged to apply.

-Applicants who are uncertain whether some aspect of their proposed project fits within the parameters of the Leadership in Government Fellowship guidelines may submit a brief email inquiry before proceeding with the full application, no later than July 17, 2018, to [email protected].
+Applicants who are uncertain whether some aspect of their proposed project fits within the parameters of the Leadership in Government Fellowship guidelines may submit a brief email inquiry before proceeding with the full application, no later than July 8, 2019, to: [email protected].